-Starting off, we have: actually playing the game, and paying attention.
-Yeah crazy I know.
-If you turn off your games and your videos (you can use digital material to help you out), you’ll actually know what’s going on when everyone actually starts freaking out over something.
+Starting, we have: playing the game and paying attention.
+Yeah, crazy, I know.
+If you turn off your games and your videos (you can use digital material to help you out), you’ll know what’s going on when everyone starts freaking out over something.
 But if you sit and watch the others at the table (Especially the DM), you’ll be able to do some incredible things, and none of the other tricks will work very well if you don’t follow this one.
-Besides: Your DM spends a lot of time working on the game, so on behalf DMs out there: please don’t join games if you aren’t going to actually play them!
+Your DM spends a lot of time working on the game, so on behalf of DMs out there: please don’t join games if you aren’t going to play them!

 Next up, try to do something you really want to do, even if you don’t feel it’s quite possible, such as: Try to yeet the annoying NPC!
 If it’s in character, or anything similarly hilarious, your DM may have you roll, and you could have a hilarious scene from: aggressively hugging someone, to helping someone take an involuntary bath!
 Or anything in between!
 And it’s very gratifying to have your crazy ideas come to fruition when the DM says: Sure, go ahead and roll.

 In line with trying ridiculous things, we have: trying new things.
-Whether you try a new class, or a new race, or even a new rule/creation you/your DM has proposed.
-It’s simple, but exploration is always exciting if you embrace it, and are rewarded well for it.
+Whether you try a new class, a new race, or even a new rule/creation you/your DM has proposed.
+It’s simple, but exploration is always exciting if you embrace it and are rewarded well for it.

 Sometimes, you may feel a bit shy to speak.
-It’s alright, not everybody is ready to talk in front of friends, knowing you’re just speaking as a fictional character.
+It’s alright.
+Not everybody is ready to talk in front of friends, knowing you’re just speaking as a fictional character.
 That’s acting.
-But it’s more than just talking, it’s also motions, position, expression, and body language, so the tip I have is: When speaking as your character, try to speak with your body, and voice.
-This actually helps you feel more comfortable in your character, and the other players feel more comfortable as well as making the entire game more enjoyable for everyone.
+But it’s more than just talking.
+It’s also motions, position, expression, and body language, so I have a tip: When speaking as your character, try to talk with your body and voice.
+This helps you feel more comfortable in your character, and the other players feel more comfortable and make the entire game more enjoyable for everyone.

 For my last tip: make sure you have a good group.
 This is so vital to having a good game.
-If your DM isn’t allowing you to try new things (a high DC, or your rolls being bad do not count), or the other players are hogging the spotlight (don’t forget to let them have some time in it), or any/all of the players are toxic, that can kill the mood.
+If your DM isn’t allowing you to try new things (a high DC or your rolls being bad do not count), or the other players are hogging the spotlight (don’t forget to let them have some time in it), or any/all of the players are toxic, that can kill the mood.
 Also, leave arguments and disagreements at the door.
-If you have a bad group, you won’t be having fun, because they’ll drag the game on over the smallest issue and won’t move on, nothing different will be going on, you may be given the short end of the stick for all equipment, healers not doing their job, tanks being in the back lines, spellcasters running into the fray and never paying attention or simply never knowing which spell to cast, skirmishers trying to do something else, and the one greedy player trying to take all the loot for themselves.
+If you have a bad group, you won’t be having fun because they’ll drag the game on over the most minor issue and won’t move on.
+Nothing different will be going on.
+You may be given the short end of the stick for all equipment, healers not doing their job, tanks being in the back lines, spellcasters running into the fray and never paying attention or simply never knowing which spell to cast, skirmishers trying to do something else, and the one greedy player trying to take all the loot for themselves.
 However you slice it, a bad group can ruin your experience.
 If you have one of these experiences, try posting on r/RPGHorrorStories.
 If you want more examples of how a game can turn sour, that’s also a reason to visit that subreddit.

-To be honest, there’s probably more ways for you to engage with the game, but if you just want to get started, these tips should suffice.
-However, if you want to get even deeper into DnD, try to bring your interests into the game, even if it’s mostly little nods.
-If you’re good at art, try drawing some character art, or having a character that likes to paint, and if you’re good at geology, try to say something about a random rock you/your party finds.
-But just bring your interests in without going overboard (e.g. refusing to stop talking, even if out of character, people are telling you to stop).
+There are probably more ways to engage with the game, but if you want to get started, these tips should suffice.
+However, if you’re going to get even deeper into DnD, try to bring your interests into the game, even if it’s primarily little nods.
+If you’re good at art, try drawing some character art or having a character that likes to paint, and if you’re good at geology, try to say something about a random rock you/your party finds.
+But bring your interests in without going overboard (e.g., refusing to stop talking, even if out of character, people are telling you to stop).

 Once you find yourself into DnD, it’s hard to get yourself out of it.
-And you’ll really want to get others into it.
-However, as much as I’d love to DM for many groups, I don’t have enough Simulacrums, though I might want to program an Auto DM that can run a game, with player votes on possibilities that aren’t accounted for (e.g. trying to run up a wall), combined with a dungeon generator… Maybe I’ll just write an entire Virtual Tabletop some day with these features and that’ll work for me.
-But I hope that after reading this, that you have an idea of what DnD really is, and why it’s so fun to play.
+And you’ll want to bring others into it.
+However, as much as I’d love to DM for many groups, I don’t have enough Simulacrums, though I might want to program an Auto DM that can run a game, with player votes on possibilities that aren’t accounted for (e.g., trying to run up a wall), combined with a dungeon generator… Maybe I’ll write an entire Virtual Tabletop someday with these features, and that’ll work for me.
+But I hope that after reading this, you have an idea of what DnD is, and why it’s so fun to play.